EPM Live Review

 - My Time Off Tab: This is one of the simplest ways I’ve ever seen to create and track vacation/time-off requests, allowing employees to input dates onto a central calendar.

-- The Premier Success Package: For a fee, you can get everything in the standard package plus continuous, 24/7 support coverage via phone, as well as priority access to the support team (the questions and concerns of premier customers are addressed before those of standard package users).
+- The Platinum Success Package: For an even bigger fee, you can get everything in the Standard and Gold package plus continuous, 24/7 support coverage via phone, as well as priority access to the support team (the questions and concerns of premier customers are addressed before those of standard package users).
 Premier package holders also have unlimited access to the EPM Live University, which offers a variety of live training courses.
 For more information about these training courses, click here.

 - Deployment Packages: Getting used to a new software system can be difficult, especially when it is as complex as this one.
 EPM Live has provided several deployment package options to make initial use of their product less difficult.